sid-fireskull/Pointers/README.md

 # Pointers
-Using of Pointers in C
+Advance Using of Pointers in C